Fireplace Safety: Preventing Fire Damage From Your Fireplace & Chimney

 Let us give you peace of mind in an emergency.
 The smoke and fire restoration professionals in the Restoration Local network are trained in the proper procedures to clean and restore your home or business after a fireplace or chimney fire.

-We always provide an initial assessment and free estimate and are prepared to board-up windows and doors and tarp roofs to secure your property and prevent further damage.
-If firefighting efforts caused water damage, our restoration crews will extract water and dry out affected areas.
+They will provide an initial assessment and are prepared to board-up windows and doors and tarp roofs to secure your property and prevent further damage.
+If firefighting efforts caused water damage, they will extract water and dry out affected areas.

-Included in our fire restoration services are cleaning and deodorizing to remove smoke stains and odors.
-If necessary, we can also refinish or replace woodwork and cabinets and hang new drywall.
+Included in their fire restoration services are cleaning and deodorizing to remove smoke stains and odors.
+If necessary, they can also refinish or replace woodwork and cabinets and hang new drywall.